 Travel: January 2023 (3 weeks)

 Accepting Applications: No

 Application Deadline: Closed

 Torremaggiore, Italy (view map) is a small medieval town in the province of Foggia in the Apulia region of southeast Italy.
 Situated on a hill about 20 miles from the Adriatic Sea, it is noted for its production of wine and olives.
 The climate is Mediterranean with mild winters (40-50F) and warm summers (75-80F).

-The current estimate of the trip is $4500.
+The current program estimate of $4500 includes: round-trip flight, lodging, group ground transportation, group cultural excursions, travel health and evacuation insurance, administrative fees, and passport.
 Final program costs are determined once all participants are enrolled.
-Some expenses are included in a one-time fee applied to Buffalo State tuition bill.
-Other expenses are paid separately by each student before and during travel.
+Some expenses are included in a one-time fee applied to participants' Buffalo State tuition.
+Other expenses participants direct-pay to vendors before and during travel.

 University of Foggia

 Applications are accepted through the School of Education during open application periods only (see above).
 Applicants must submit a completed application form, essay of intent, one academic reference, and a copy of past grades and current course registration.
-Handwritten applications are acceptable.
+A typed application form is preferred; handwritten is acceptable.